 I will never stop writing.
-But now I have to be careful to make sure to remember to turn the volume down on the noise.
+But now I have to be sure to remember to turn the volume down on the noise.

 (If you let them, the others will drown out your words until you can’t distinguish your own voice in the crowd among the thousands.)

-My voice is only one voice, but it is a different voice.
+My voice is only one voice, but it is mine.
 And I am determined to use my voice for good.

-I believe that God works through storytelling and words.
+I believe God works through storytelling and pages and pages of books.

 Thoughts and musings on motherhood, from a mommy of two.
 The ups, the downs, and all the in-betweens.See All Posts